The Altai Mountains, Great Lakes and Dunes.

 The region is remote, we will be up to 6 hours drive from the major towns and regional airports.
 DomesUc flights to Ulaanbaatar may not be daily.
 Comprehensive emergency medical and evacuation insurance is required.

-Our conservation partners for this journey are WWF Mongolia and the Takh Association.
+Our conservation partners for this journey is the Altai Institute.

-Both organizations practice people centered conservation, meaning local communities are incentivized to protect wildlife, and supported in diversifying their pastoral livelihoods.
+The Altai Institute practice people-centred conservation, meaning local communities are incentivized to protect wildlife, and supported in diversifying their pastoral livelihoods.

-We have partnered with two community organizations supported by WWF to help them develop community based tourism.
+We have partnered to assist develop community based tourism.